Chicago Commitment

 Advancing Leadership

-Within the three funding areas above, advancing equity by expanding access to leadership opportunities and by supporting people who bring diverse experiences and perspectives to leadership positions
+Within the three funding areas above, advancing equity by expanding access to leadership opportunities and by supporting people who bring different experiences and perspectives to leadership positions

 Evaluation for Learning